UFC 273: Volkanovski vs. The Korean Zombie | Event Profile, Full Results & Legacy

 Why was Chimaev vs. Burns the 2022 Fight of the Year contender?

 Three knockdowns, three rounds of sustained striking violence, and a level of striking exchange rare in welterweight competition.
-Chimaev was hurt cleanly twice in round one and once in round two; Burns was hurt three times.
-Both men landed combinations against the cage that would have ended most fights.
-The third-round volume — Chimaev with 78 significant strikes, Burns with 71 — was the highest of any three-round welterweight bout in 2022.
+Both men landed combinations that would have ended most fights.
 The 29-28 ×3 unanimous decision was as close as the round-by-round flow suggested.

 How did Sterling unify the title with Yan after the DQ?

-Petr Yan had won the interim bantamweight title at UFC 267 in October 2021 over Cory Sandhagen.
-UFC 273 was the unification fight — a five-round split-decision win for Sterling that confirmed his undisputed championship reign.
-The Sterling-Yan trilogy bout came at UFC 280 in October 2022 (Sterling submission R3).
-Final ledger: 3-0 Sterling.
-Yan has not held a UFC bantamweight title since.
+Petr Yan had won the interim bantamweight title at UFC 267 in October 2021.
+UFC 273 was the unification — a five-round split-decision win for Sterling.
+The Sterling-Yan trilogy at UFC 280 (Sterling submission R3) made the final ledger 3-0 Sterling.

 Was the Sterling-Yan 2 decision controversial?